Wubpooz/Wubpooz/README.md

 ## About Me

-Hi, I’m @Wubpooz a Computer Science student at Paris-Saclay University and this is my little space where I share some projects and courses' assignements ^^
+Hi, I’m @Wubpooz, a Computer Science student at Paris-Saclay University and this is my little space where I share some projects and courses' assignements ^^

 <div align="center">
   <a href="https://github.com/Wubpooz">